 Tesla Model Y 2020: specs, pictures and on-sale date

-The Model Y was officially revealed in March 2019, with the SUV set to join the Tesla Model 3, Tesla Model S and Tesla Model X in the US company's model line-up.
-The mid-size SUV is built on the same platform as – and shares many components with – the Model 3.
+The Model Y was officially revealed in March 2019, with the SUV set to join the Tesla Model 3, Tesla Model S and Model X in the US company's model line-up.
+The mid-size Model Y SUV is built on the same platform as the Model 3, and shares many of its components with that car.

-Tesla is continuing its efforts to move into bigger-selling market sectors with the launch of the Model Y; it's second SUV after the Model X. The Model Y will be priced from $39,000 in the US (around £30,000 at time of writing) and will be offered in Standard Range, Long Range, Dual-Motor All-Wheel Drive and Performance variants.
+Tesla is continuing its efforts to move into bigger-selling market sectors with the launch of the Model Y; its second SUV after the Model X. The car will be priced from $39,000 in the US (around £30,000) and will be offered in Standard Range, Long Range, Dual-Motor All-Wheel Drive and Performance variants.

 Inside, the Model Y boasts a panoramic glass roof and raised seating to give occupants a good view out.
 Keyless entry and exit using a smartphone app is standard, while up front there's a 15-inch touchscreen interface to operate most of the car's functions.